hands-on-cloud/hands-on.cloud/hugo/content/How to use AWS SAM to simplify Serverless Python applications development/index.md

 ---
-title: 'How to use AWS SAM to simplify Serverless Python applications development'
+title: 'How to use AWS SAM to simplify Serverless Python development'
 date: '2020-03-19'
 image: 'How-to-use-AWS-SAM-to-simplify-Serverless-Python-applications-development'
 tags: